Baby Won’t Stop Crying? Here’s What You Can Do Right Now!

 As you get to know baby more, you will probably find that they cry less as you will become more aware of situations that prompt excessive crying.

-Whatever the reason when baby won’t stop crying, hang on to the fact that time is on your side and that this will get better.
+Whatever the reason why baby won’t stop crying, hang on to the fact that time is on your side and that this will get better.
 Even a colicky baby will eventually get better and cry less as they grow older!

 And finally, if you are really struggling, ASK FOR HELP.